bazzlebream/dawn-of-everything/README.md

 # graeber

-Notes for Dawn of Everything by Graeber and Wengrow
+Notes for, among other things, *Dawn of everything* by Graeber and Wengrow.